SwedbankPay/developer.swedbankpay.com/_includes/checkout-v3-events.md

 This event mirrors `onPaymentCanceled` from Checkout v2.

-This event can be overridden if you want to handle the payer aborting their payment attempt in the Swedbank Pay payment frame.
-Do note that only the Redirect integration provides a cancel button.
-Using a Seamless integration, you will have to provide your own button, link or method to allow the payer to cancel the payment from your site.

-If you do not override the event, the payer will be redirected to the `cancelUrl` in the same tab if possible.
+This event triggers when the payment is aborted.
+As the Seamless View payment menu doesn't have a cancel button (present in the Redirect integration), you need to provide this button for the payer at your end.
+When the payment is canceled, we recommend sending an API request aborting the payment so it can't be completed at a later time.
+When we receive the request, an abort event will be raised the next time the UI fetches information from the server.
+Because of that, you should also refresh after aborting, as this will trigger the event.

-This is the object that is provided if you override the event:
+The object that is provided if you override the event:

 {% capture response_content %}{
     "event": "OnAborted",
     "paymentOrder": {
         "id": "/psp/paymentorders/{{ page.payment_id }}"
     },
     "redirectUrl": "https://example.com/cancelled"
 }{% endcapture %}